Skip to main content

 • Publish the release notes.

-Alpha and Beta canary Prerelease
+Alpha and Beta release

 You can publish alpha and beta prereleases prior to a stable release.
 This will advance the version numbers in package.json and generate a release tag.